 Details: The most basic steps to keeping a system user’s trust is to act predictably, repeatedly, and permit the undoing and/or correction of most (if not all errors) commands.
 This requirement is supported by several previously defined Quality Requirements (see requirements under ISO-25010/Reliability/Fault Tolerance).

-Prompts: Does the solution’s service permit the undoing of user editing errors?
-For example, by permitting a user to re-edit posted comments, records, etc. – at least for a limited time, such as the next 5 minutes.
-Does the solution’s service permit the undoing of user deleting errors?
-For example, by only logically deleting, avoiding physically deleting records.
-Does the solution’s service permit the undoing of message sending errors?
-For example, by delaying sending by 10 seconds, providing an option to abort the operation.
+Prompts: Does the solution’s service permit the undoing of user editing errors, e.g.. by permitting a user to re-edit posted comments, records, etc. – at least for a limited time, such as the next 5 minutes?
+Does the solution’s service permit the undoing of user deleting errors, e.g., by only logically deleting, avoiding physically deleting records?
+Does the solution’s service permit the undoing of message sending errors, e.g., by delaying sending by 10 seconds, providing an option to abort the operation.

 Pleasure